Expected Impact of Glints from Space Debris in the LSST: Defocus and Apparent Brightness

 We next examine the sensitivity of LSST to these defocused, moving glints. \citet{loeb24} quotes a value for LSST sensitivity of 14 mag, derived by scaling a 25 mag limit to the 1 ms effective exposure time of a glint compared to the 30 s image exposure time.
-However, both defocusing and moving distribute the total glint flux over more pixels, resulting in a smaller signal per pixel.
-Transient detection thresholds are based on a peak in the PSF-convolved image (maximum likelihood flux estimate), and therefore both effects result in a lower SNR for detection.
-For any detection process there is an accuracy-completeness relation; a lower SNR therefore results in detection incompleteness and lower alert efficiency.
-Taken together, we predict about a factor of six fewer glint detections due to the difference in predicted SNR than \citet{loeb24}.
+However, both defocusing and motion distribute the total glint flux over more pixels, resulting in a smaller signal per pixel.
+Transient detection thresholds are based on a peak in the PSF-convolved image (maximum likelihood flux estimate), and therefore both effects result in a lower signal-to-noise ratio (S/N) for detection.
+For any detection process, there is an accuracy$-$completeness relation; a lower S/N therefore results in detection incompleteness and lower alert efficiency.
+Taken together, we predict about a factor of 6 fewer glint detections due to the difference in predicted S/N than assumed in \citet{loeb24}.

-The g-band 24.4 mag \citep{bianco2022} sensitivity limit scales to a 13.2 mag limit for a 1 ms glint.
+The 30 s exposure $g$-band 24.4 mag \citep{bianco2022} sensitivity limit scales to a 13.2 mag limit for a 1 ms glint.
 For LEO debris in a 500 km altitude orbit at a range of approximately 1000 km, the defocus effect will decrease the LSST brightness sensitivity to the debris by the same factor as the peak surface brightness shown in Figure \ref{fig:surface_brightness_profiles}.
 This results in an effective debris sensitivity limit of 11.3 mag.
-Therefore, we conclude a 10 cm radius object with an 11.6 g-band mag glint will be at the edge of the LSST detection limit.
+Therefore, we conclude a 10 cm radius object with an 11.6 $g$-band mag glint will be at the edge of the LSST detection limit.

-By processing the simulated glint postage stamp images using the LSST Science Pipelines \citep{bosch19} source detection task, which convolves the image with a Gaussian sized to the image PSF prior to detecting sources, we verify that glints from debris under the above assumptions are not detected using the default detection parameters.
-We note this assumes the debris uniformly reflects one tenth of the incident sunlight, which will not be the case for glints from surfaces designed to be highly specularly reflective.
-Therefore we expect only a small fraction of 10 cm size debris to be detectable in LSST, mainly those with specular, mirror-like surfaces.
-In general, however, the large population of LEO debris below a few cm size may pose little challenge for LSST transient science.
+By processing the simulated glint postage stamp images using the LSST Science Pipelines \citep{bosch19} source-detection task, which convolves the image with a Gaussian sized to the image PSF prior to detecting sources, we verify that glints from debris under the above assumptions are not detected using the default detection parameters.
+We note this assumes the debris uniformly reflects one-tenth of the incident sunlight, which will not be the case for glints from surfaces designed to be highly specularly reflective.
+Therefore, we expect only a small fraction of 10 cm size debris to be detectable in LSST, mainly those with specular, mirror-like surfaces (see Section \ref{sec:discuss}).
+In general, however, the large population of LEO debris below a few centimeters in size may pose little challenge for LSST transient science.